aanker/xwordlist/docs/index.md

 ---
 layout: home
+title: 'Software for Building Puzzle Word Lists'
 ---

 `xwordlist` is a command line Python program designed to help you create, build and organize crossword puzzle word lists.
 As I started to think about constructing crossword puzzles with heavy themes — trying to make the entire puzzle themed, not just three or four long entries — I realized that I would need the ability to acquire and organize large amounts of text on very specific topics.
 After hacking around with a combination of search-and-replace text editors and Excel, I realized I needed to build someting more custom and thus `xwordlist` was born.

-Besides helping you with basic text functions such as deduping, alphabetizing and changing case, this program is also able to pull content out of structured web pages or parse large blocks of text, including lists of pages with similar content.
-Although I first started using the software to grab the lyrics of songs from a particular musician, I have added regex and better html parsing functionality to make getting data from Wikipedia and less structured sites a bit more possible.
+Besides helping you with basic text functions such as deduping, alphabetizing and changing case, this program is able to pull content out of structured web pages or parse large blocks of text, including lists of web pages with similarly structured content.
+Although I first started using the software to grab the lyrics of songs by a particular musician, I have added regex and better html parsing functionality to make getting data from Wikipedia and less structured sites a bit more possible.

 ## Installation

-This is still an early stage project that may change often, I am not yet worrying when I change apis or update the functionality in fundamental ways.
+This is still an [early stage project](https://github.com/aanker/xwordlist) that is likely to change often, I am not yet worrying about breaking changes to APIs or updating the functionality in fundamental ways.
 Use at your discretion!

 For now, you are mostly on your own if you wish to install `xwordlist`.
-After making sure your python is up-to-date and you have activated a virtual environment (see [Installing Python Packages](https://packaging.python.org/en/latest/tutorials/installing-packages/) for helpful instructions on that), you can copy the `xwordlist` code to your local working environment by either cloning [the repository](https://github.com/aanker/xwordlist) or downloading the [zip archive](https://github.com/aanker/xwordlist/archive/refs/heads/main.zip).
+After making sure your Python is up-to-date and you have activated a virtual environment (see [Installing Python Packages](https://packaging.python.org/en/latest/tutorials/installing-packages/) for helpful instructions on that), you can copy the `xwordlist` code to your local working environment by either cloning [the repository](https://github.com/aanker/xwordlist) or downloading the [zip archive](https://github.com/aanker/xwordlist/archive/refs/heads/main.zip).
 To install the dependencies required to make `xwordlist` work, use your terminal program to find the directory in which you have copied the files and type
 ```
 python3 -m pip install -r requirements.txt
 ```